 Polished marble is a great natural stone for kitchens as long as you know the correct way to maintain your investment.
-While granite would be more durable in a kitchen setting there are some choices in fabrication of marble.
+While granite would be more durable in a kitchen setting there are some choices in finishes of marble.

 You see kitchen design magazines that show beautiful polished marble on countertops and floors.

 Some customers will insist to the builder, remodeling company, or natural stone fabricator this is what they want because they have seen this elsewhere and or it came recommended for the look they want.

 Many people get marble because they are looking for a white stone.
 There are several white granite that can be used as an alternative to marble.

 Polished marble, travertine and limestone can dull from foods and beverages that are acidic.
 There are many of our foods and beverages that contain acids which will etch or burn the stone’s finish, requiring periodic restoration if precautions are not taken.

 Unless you are very cautious about spills or don't mind calling a natural stone restoration professional when the finish needs to repaired, consider another stone such as granite or a different finish other than polished marble, travertine or limestone.
 There are alternatives in the finish of these stones that require less maintenance, affording the homeowner to have the stone of their choice.

 Hone and Antique Finishes